 The Roman church later replaced the Lupercalia with St. Valentine’s Day in honor of a martyr named Valentine.
 But the popular celebration maintained the romantic and sensual elements of the pagan festival.
 (This is also the case with another popular holiday you might be familiar with: Easter.
 Ever wonder what rabbits and eggs have to do with Jesus Christ’s resurrection?
 You guessed it, nothing.
 Rabbits and eggs are all about pagan fertility worship.)

 The fact that Cupid, a Roman god of love, is associated with this day is even more proof of its deep roots in ancient Roman paganism.

-Here are a few ideas to celebrate your love for your spouse—without doing it on Valentine’s Day!
+Here are a few ideas for how to celebrate your love for your spouse—without doing it on Valentine’s Day!

 Gifts and romantic gestures done at unexpected times and for no other calendar reason will always be greatly remembered and treasured by those receiving them.

 Ideas: Be consistent with little gifts, candies or gestures throughout the entire year.
 Plan something with lots of “us” time involved that is not tied to any specific date.
-Just do it because it’s good for the marriage!
+Do it just because it’s good for the relationship!